icetalker/filament-chatgpt-bot/README.md

 OPENAI_API_KEY=sk-...
 ```

 Go to admin panel, you will see a small icon in gray color on the bottom-right corner of every page.
-Click the icon, you could see a chat panel.
+Click the icon, you will then see a chat panel.
 And now you can talk to OpenAI ChatGPT with the chat panel.
-Click the small icon agin, the chat panel will be hided again.
+Click the small icon again, the chat panel will become hidden again.

 By add the `OPENAI_PROXY` to `.env` file, you could use http proxy to connect ChatGPT.
 Example as below: